powsybl/powsybl.github.io/docs/iidm/exporter/iidm.md

 The `iidm.export.xml.throw-exception-if-extension-not-found` property is an optional property that defines whether the XIIDM exporter throws an exception if the network contains an unknown or unserializable extension or if it just ignores it.
 Its default value is `false`.

+## iidm.export.xml.extensions
+The `iidm.export.xml.extensions` property is an optional property that defines the list of extensions that we will be exported by the XIIDM exporter.
+By default all extensions will be exported.

+# Removed configuration properties for IIDM-XML exporter

 ## iidm.export.xml.export-mode
 The `iidm.export.xml.export-mode` property is an optional property that defines the export mode of the XIIDM exporter.
 The export mode can be: